Fun frog craft for kids, complete with free template ready to download. Simply paint, cut out and assemble. Ribbet ribbet!

 This frog craft for young kids is really simple to make and you can use either paint or, for a less messy option, crayons.

-If you want to make your own frog with your kiddos, scroll down to the end of this post to grab the free template.
+If you want to make your own frog with your kiddos, scroll down to the end of this post to grab the template.

 What you will need: